Google Analytics

 What is Google Analytics 360?

-Google Analytics 360 is the enterprise tier of Google Analytics, starting at $150,000 per year.
-It increases event limits to 1 billion per property per month, adds unsampled reports, SLA guarantees, dedicated support, and advanced Salesforce integration.
-GA 360 is used by large enterprises where the standard free tier's limits are a real constraint.
+Google Analytics 360 is the enterprise tier of Google Analytics, sold through Google Marketing Platform.
+It adds higher data limits, unsampled reports, SLA guarantees, dedicated support, and advanced controls over the standard free tier.
+Google does not publish a standard 360 price publicly — it is quoted through sales — so confirm current pricing directly.
+GA 360 is used by large enterprises where the free tier's limits are a real constraint.

 Does Google Analytics work without cookies?